jimburton/noughts-and-crosses/README.md

     $ cd sparktest
     $ mvn compile && mvn exec:java

+This starts the websocket class running on ws://localhost:4567.
+To start a game, open two copies of `http://localhost:4567/WS.html` in your browser.
+Enter a name for each player then click on the name of the other player in one window.
 For more information on how to use Spark, see http://sparkjava.com/tutorials/.

 ## Using the Lombok annotations